 In the Nanpokucho Era (1334- 1393) with the continuing wars between clans, raised the need for swords.
 Foot soldiers rose in importance during the period and swords for delivering devastating sweeps when used with both hands were created.
 During the years (1394-1595), three types of swords were used in the early, mid and a Late Muromachi Era.

 The Edo era (1596-1867) witnessed refinement of the swords with the availability of the raw materials and mutual exchange of skills and experience among the sword smiths.
-The sixteenth and seventeenth century Katana were created from iron and sand drawn from river beds by creating a mass of raw iron that was beaten and stretched to produce a billet of steel out of which the sword blade would be hammered.
+The sixteenth and seventeenth century Katana were created from iron and sand drawn from river beds by creating a mass of raw iron that was beaten and stretched to produce a billet of steel out of which the sword blade would

 The Katana sword blade with a composite construction when quenched, coating of clay of varying thickness allowed the body to absorb the shock of the impact.
 A skilled swordsman with his killing stroke direct from his scabbard in one devastating swoop could deliver a death.
 Legendary tales talk about a samurai who struck his victim so quickly that the man walked few paces and fell into two pieces.
 Such was the power of the sword and when used by the samurai it added advantage to their skills.